andreimatveyeu/jackmesh/README.md

 out2 = [ "Built-in Audio Pro:playback_AUX1",]
 ```

-The target port names in the lists can be given as substrings.
-A more robust implementation would be needed, like the possibility to specify target ports using regular expressions.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.